All Episodes

 But you asked me my opinion on numbers.

-The hundred to two fifty, it's a big range, right?
+The 100 to 250, it's a big range, right?

-Uh that's a lot of folks who could die.
+That's a lot of folks who could die.

-That's after the mitigation efforts, travel ban, etcetera.
+That's after the mitigation efforts, travel ban, et cetera.

-Two point two million was the estimate.
+2.2 million was the estimate.

-So that now that you see those numbers, you probably are all cheering for decisions that were made.
+So now that you see those numbers, you probably are all cheering for decisions that were made.

-No one's gonna do that.
+No one's going to do that.

 And now, of course, in retrospect, it makes sense.